- 19:1 Pilate ordered Jesus beaten.

 - 19:39 Nicodemus helped.
 He’s the man who, earlier, had come to Jesus secretly at night.22 Nicodemus brought burial spices: about 75 pounds23 of myrrh and aloes.24

 - 19:40 They followed the Jewish burial custom.
-They wrapped the body in strips of linen cloth laced in fragrant spices.
+They wrapped the body in strips of linen cloth laced in the fragrant spices.

 - 19:42 They put the body of Jesus in this tomb because it was close to the execution site and it was time for the Jews to get ready for Sabbath and the Passover.

 Purple was an expensive color because purple dye came from the murex snail in the Mediterranean Sea.
+It was also the preferred color for kings and emperors.

 Matthew 27:27 says a “cohort” gathered to make fun of Jesus.
 That’s usually about 600 soldiers.
 Romans brought extra soldiers to Jerusalem during Passover, to help discourage the crowds of pilgrims from starting a riot and launching a war of independence against Rome.
 Some Bible experts, however, say Matthew may have been using some exaggeration.